Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 You can learn more about nutrient absorption [here](https://www.khanacademy.org/test-prep/mcat/organ-systems/the-gastrointestinal-system/v/small-intestine-part-3-absorption).

 ### Reason #2
-Each macronutrient tends to have different neurohormonal effects on satiety and [metabolism](https://en.wikipedia.org/wiki/Metabolism), which means that a proper macronutrient balance should reduce excess hunger and therefore excess energy intake.
+Each macronutrient tends to have different neuro-hormonal effects on satiety and [metabolism](https://en.wikipedia.org/wiki/Metabolism), which means that a proper macronutrient balance should reduce excess hunger and therefore excess energy intake.

 ### Reason #3
 Foods that predominate in each macronutrient class tend to be more or less dense in other nutrients that are important for structural or functional reasons.
 As a result, a proper intake of diverse foods from each macronutrient category makes it more likely that we'll have a nutritionally complete diet.

-For example, foods that are mostly made out of fat, such as butter and oil are often relatively poor in most vitamins and minerals, but can be rich in fat soluble vitamins like D and E. Dairy, which, through processing can be either high or low fat, is rich in calcium.
+For example, foods that are mostly made out of fat, such as butter and oil are often relatively poor in most vitamins and minerals, but can be rich in fat soluble vitamins like D and E. Dairy, which, depending on processing, can be either high or low fat, is rich in calcium.
 Most foods that are mostly carbohydrate are poor in fat soluble vitamins and calcium, but may be rich in other nutrients.
 Starchy vegetables like potatoes, for example, are rich in magnesium and potassium, which are hard to find in most foods that are primarily fat.
-There are exception, like liver, for example, which is high in fat and rich in vitamins and minerals.
-Foods that are predominantly protein like chicken breast are rich in vitamin B3, B6, and Choline, but relatively poor in most other micronutrients.
+There are exceptions, like liver, for example, which is high in fat and rich in vitamins and minerals.
+Foods that are predominantly protein like chicken breast are rich in vitamin B3, B6, and choline, but relatively poor in most other micronutrients.

 ## *Specific* Nutritional Requirements are Not Necessarily Generalizable Across People or Within the Same Person Across Time
 Before diving into the calculations, I want to say that I think it's important to calculate macronutrients on an individual basis, and repeatedly over time.
 People differ from one another in lean body mass, activity level, personal preferences, and food tolerance.
 The macronutrient amounts and ratios that work for one person may not work for another.
 Just because my protein intake is 100 grams daily, doesn't mean that will work for someone else or that it will work for me in 3 months from now.
 Avoiding dietary dogma is another discussion entirely.
 The best writing I've seen on the topic is by [Chris Masterjohn, PhD](https://chrismasterjohnphd.com/) in his article ["Against Dietary Dogmatism."](https://chrismasterjohnphd.com/blog/2011/08/17/against-dietary-dogmatis).